alexander-pastukhov/writing-games-with-python-and-psychopy/docs/08-memory.md

 :::

 ## Keeping track of open cards
 In the actual game, a player is allowed to flip only _two_ cards at a time.
 If they match, they are removed.
 If not, they are flipped to their backs again.
 This means we need to keep track of which and how many cards are face up.
 We can always figure this out by doing a list comprehension scanning for cards that have their `"side"` as `"face"`.
 But, mutable nature of dictionaries presents us with a simpler solution.
 We create a new list (let us call it `face_up`) and add cards to it.
-Mutable dictionary will not be copied but rather a reference to it will be present in both lists (same card dictionary will have two stickers on it, one from the `cards` list, one from `face_up` list).
+Dictionaries are mutable, so a reference to the same dictionary object will be present in both lists (same card dictionary will have two stickers on it, one from the `cards` list, one from `face_up` list).
 This way we know _which_ cards are face up (those that are in the list) and we know how many (length of the `face_up` list).

 However, you need to be careful not do add a card more than once (this will mess up our "how many cards are face up" number).
 There are several ways to do this.
 Assuming that `icard` is the index of the card, which you computed via `position_to_index()` from mouse position, you can simply check whether this card `"side"` is `"front"`.
 Alternatively, you can check whether this card is already [in](https://docs.python.org/3/reference/expressions.html?highlight=list%20dictionary#in) the `face_up` list.
 Either way will tell you whether the card is face up.
 If it is not, you should set its `"side"` to `"front"` and add it to `face_up` list.
-Finally, you can store the cards in a [set](https://docs.python.org/3/tutorial/datastructures.html#sets), which is an unordered collection that does not allow duplicate items.
-This means that you can add the card multiple times but it will appear only once in the set.

 Implement this code, open a few cards.
 Then, use a breakpoint to pause the program and check that `face_up` list (or set) contains exactly these (this many) cards.
 If it has _more_ then your face-up checks do not work.
 Put a breakpoint on them and step through the code to see what happens.